Frequently Asked Questions

 Autism

-a terminal illness when the patient’s life expectancy is less than six months, or if the individual is receiving hospice care
+A terminal illness when the patient’s life expectancy is less than six months, or if the individual is receiving hospice care

 HIV or acquired immune deficiency syndrome